-A summary guide to one of the most useful foundations of movement theory out there: Bill Moyer’s Movement Action Plan.
+A summary of Bill Moyer’s Movement Action Plan.
 He describes eight stages through which social movements normally progress over a period of years and decades.
 It provides organizers with a map of the long road of successful movements.

 Jesse Marks, former Community Engagement Manager at Animals Australia, at Progress 2015 sharing their theory of change and how they leverage their engaged social media audience to win campaigns.